Whither our UK NHS ?

 Effects on staff: As a former NHS clinical scientist myself (many years ago now), I’m well aware of how dedicated the majority of staff in our NHS are, often working punishingly long hours under difficult conditions.
 Burnout is now common amongst front-liners, and many have already left the service as a result of the Covid pandemic, if only to preserve their own health and sanity.

-Every trained staff member that leaves the service in this way takes with them a wealth of training and experience which is then lost to the profession.
+It is important to appreciate that every trained staff member that leaves the service in this way takes with them a wealth of training and experience which is then lost to the profession.
 We owe it to those who remain to create a system which they feel confident will give them a decent working environment and prospects for the future.
 The problem is not the people manning the NHS… it’s the nature of the outmoded healthcare model they are desperately attempting to prop up.

 Legal implications